Statistical Inference on Tree Swallow Migrations with Random Forests: Testing for Regional Differences in Occurrence

 Exchangeability is fundamental to the exactness of permutation tests.
 In fact, a permutation test is fundamentally a test of \textit{exchangeability} - for two groups of data $X_i \iid P$ and independently, $Y_i \iid Q$, the data are exchangeable if and only if $P \equiv Q$.
 To see this, note that under an exchangeability assumption:

-where $\bm{Z} = [Z_1,..., Z_{m+n}]$ is any permutation of the $X_i$ and $Y_i$.
+where $\bm{Z}_\pi$ is any permutation of the $X_i$ and $Y_i$.
 Thus, for any given test statistic (i.e.\ a function of the $m+n$ observations), the quantile of the observed test statistic across all possible permutations should approximately follow a uniform distribution \citep{Pesarin2010}.
 For iid observations, \eqref{exchgcond} factors as

 Thus for iid data, the finite sample permutation test provides an exact test for hypotheses about equality of distribution.
-A more rigorous argument for the validity of the tests is presented in \citet{Lehmann2006} and in \citet{Hemerik2017}.
+Indeed, as a result of \eqref{exchgcond}, for any statistic $T(\cdot)$, $T(\bm{Z}) \stackrel{d}{=} T(\bm{Z}_\pi)$.
+A more rigorous argument for the validity of the tests is presented in \citet{Lehmann2006}.